Unlock Your Company's Secret Weapon

 The definition of a secret weapon is, “A thing or person which we believe will help us achieve something which other people do not know about.”
 A football team can have one; movies can have one; companies can have one.

 I believe every company and organization can build a secret weapon that catapults them ahead of others.
-That is core values.
+The secret weapon is core values.

 Want to know what your company’s values are?
-Walk around the office for a week (or, in this season, be an audio-only participant on Zoom calls).
+Walk around the office for a week.
 Be a fly on the wall, and you’ll find out pretty quickly if integrity is a value, for example.
 The same goes for hospitality, authenticity, generosity, or any number of potential values.

 This question, “What’s the real value?” was the premise of the old show, Undercover Boss, where, in one episode, an NFL star discovered the strong sense of urgency and work ethic that pervaded the back room of the sports bar he co-owned.